 When you are done signing in with your provider you will be directed back to Nexosis in order to finish adding your account details.
 A few details are filled in for you based on your provider’s supplied account information.
 You can modify all but your email address.

 At this point you’re almost done.
 We just have a few questions for you and you’re on your way back to the interactive documentation landing page.
 Now you can click through to the page and start using the API immediately.

 If you don’t have an account with one of our integrated providers, or simply don’t want to use one, then enter your email address and password and click Sign Up.

 Passwords must be at least 6 characters, contain at least one non-alpha-numeric character, at least one numeric, and an uppercase and lowercase alpha.

 An email will be sent to verify your email address.
 From the email, click Confirm my account and you will be directed to the same login page as before.
 Enter your email address and password then click Log In.
 Finally, add your name and company to complete registration.

 At this point you’re almost done and we just have a few questions.

 Obtaining Your API Keys

 Now that you’re a registered user you can start using the API with your own code.
 In order to call the API you must send your API key in the header of all your requests.
-You can find this key under your profile page, which can be found by clicking your name in the upper right-hand corner.
+You can find this key under your API Key/profile page, which can be found by clicking the Account drop down in the upper right-hand corner.